pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 [SwaggerHub feature reference](https://support.smartbear.com/swaggerhub/docs/integrations/api-auto-mocking.html).

 > The API Auto Mocking integration creates and maintains a semi-static mock of your API based on the responses and examples defined in your OpenAPI 3.0 or 2.0 definition.
 The mock is updated every time you save your API.
-> The mock helps you test your API when designing it, that is, before it is implemented by developers.
-Also, the mock allows developers to start building client applications even before the API back end is ready.
+> The mock helps you test your API when designing it, before developers implement it.
+Also, the mock allows developers to start building client applications before the API back end is ready.

 ![Design First - Provider Auto Mock workflow](/img/integrations/swaggerhub/design-first-provider-automock.png)

-1. Create a new [Auto Mock](https://support.smartbear.com/swaggerhub/docs/integrations/api-auto-mocking.html) virtualisation server (also referred to as "VirtServer").
+1. Create a new [Auto Mock](https://support.smartbear.com/swaggerhub/docs/integrations/api-auto-mocking.html) virtualisation server (also called "VirtServer").

 ### 3. Test your Provider (Auto Mock)

 For the general Provider test and release workflow, see our [Provider Side Bi-Directional Contract Testing Guide](https://docs.pactflow.io/docs/bi-directional-contract-testing/provider).
 #### 3.1 Select a Testing Tool

 Now that we have an agreed API definition and an implementation (in this case, a Mock of the provider), we can start to build out our test cases whilst the implementation is underway.
-We will be able to re-use these tests when the real provider is ready for testing.
+We can re-use these tests when the real provider is ready for testing.

 Start by [choosing](/docs/bi-directional-contract-testing/provider#step-2-choose-an-api-testing-tool) an API testing tool.
 See our [examples](/docs/examples) for an idea of how to do this.

 #### 3.2.
 Publish to PactFlow

-[Publish](/docs/bi-directional-contract-testing/contracts/oas#publishing-the-provider-contract--results-to-pactflow) your OAS and the test results from your chosen API testing tool to PactFlow.
+[Publish](/docs/bi-directional-contract-testing/contracts/oas#publishing-the-provider-contract--results-to-pactflow) your OAS and the API testing tool results to PactFlow.

 #### 3.3.
 Check `can-i-deploy` if it's safe to release